 Personal Financial Statements

-The underwriting process may include evaluating the business owners’ personal financial condition.
+The underwriting process may include evaluating the business owner’s personal financial statements.
 Therefore, we may request personal financial statements from each owner.
-The statement should include details of their assets and liabilities (for example, what they own; how much cash do they have on hand; what do they owe).
+The statement should include details of their assets and liabilities (for example, what they own; how much cash they have on hand; and what they owe).
 This information gives us an idea of their ability to pay debt.

 Tammy McBurney is a Senior Surety Marketing Representative at our Desert States Old Republic Surety branch office.
 She's worked in the surety industry since 2010.
 Prior to joining Old Republic in October, 2017 Tammy worked as a Commercial Account Manager at an insurance agency.
 She has a Bachelor's degree in Business Management and received her AFSB certification.
 Tammy enjoys hiking.